 Where to see (and feed your curious mind with) rare masterpieces, historical artefacts, revolutionary sculptures, thought-provoking paintings and cultural relics

-As a booming cultural hub, Singapore has attracted loads of art and big-name museum exhibitions in recent years, from historic Southeast Asian pieces to ground-breaking art exhibitions by famous painters.
+As a booming cultural hub, Singapore has attracted loads of art and big-name museum exhibitions in recent years, from permanent exhibits with historic Southeast Asian pieces and ground-breaking art exhibitions by famous painters.
 The best part?
 Most of these museums offer free admission to locals and permanent residents.
 But don’t just pop by the museums – the city’s also dotted with independent art galleries with works by both established and up-and-coming artists.

 National Museum of Singapore

 If you want to know more about this little red dot, the National Museum of Singapore is the place to go.
 Established in 1887, the oldest museum in Singapore delivers Singapore’s history and culture through live performances and modern multi-media exhibits.
-Permanent galleries to visit here include the Singapore History Gallery, which charts the development of the city, as well as its newest addition: the Glass Rotunda, made up of two immersive art installations including the breathtaking digital exhibition called the Story of the Forest inspired by the William Farquhar Collection of Natural History Drawings.
+Permanent galleries to visit here include the Singapore History Gallery, which charts the development of the city, as well as its newest addition: Witness To War: Remembering 1942, focusing on the six months leading up to the Fall of Singapore and will feature more than 130 artefacts to present first-hand accounts from witnesses during the war in 1942.

 Combining art, science, design, media, architecture and technology, Art Science Museum has housed notable exhibits and works from iconic artists including Andy Warhol, Salvatore Dali and Leonardo da Vinci.
 A permanent, must-visit exhibit is Future World, which features interactive digital installations and is refreshed every few months.